CamFlow/libcamquery/README.md

 In the short term, one can roll-back to a a pre v0.7.1 CamFlow version.

-The easiest way to do so is through the [camflow-dev repository](https://github.com/CamFlow/camflow-dev):
+The easiest way to do so is through the [camflow-install repository](https://github.com/CamFlow/camflow-install):
 ```
 git clone https://github.com/CamFlow/camflow-install.git
 cd camflow-install